justusthane/justusthane.github.io/tech/sdr-adventures-in-shortwave/index.md

 China runs a strong shortwave game.
 They a broadcast a station called China Radio International in English and many other languages on hundreds of frequences.
 I'm surprised by how "Western" the broadcasting sounds.
 You can see a list of all their stations, times, and languages [here](https://short-wave.info/index.php?station=CHINA%20RADIO%20INTERNATIONAL).
 They tend to broadcast a much "wider" signal than typical AM stations (e.g. taking up more of the spectrum) which can wipe out other nearby stations.

-As an example, here's a typical AM station (United AM, a hobby station out of Holland&mdash;good music, btw!):
+As an example, here's a typical AM station (United AM at [1008 kHz](http://websdr.ewi.utwente.nl:8901/?tune=1008AMSync), a hobby station out of Holland&mdash;good music, btw!):

 ![](UnitedAM.png)